johnnyshih99/rl-test/README.md

+2 simple coding challenges. below are the questions.

 # rl-test
 ### A feature in software you are building requires the ability to take an arbitrary list of numbers greater than 0, and print their sum.
 a.
 Implement this function.